tomcarbon/ChatGPT_React_Summarizer/README.md

 * Finally, copy/paste the copied content into a ChatGPT (or other AI) prompt for code analysis and development.

 ## Verified Systems
-This script has been tested and verified to work on the following system:
+This script has been tested and verified to work on the following systems:

 * GitBash on Windows 10
 * Ubuntu 20.04